velartrill/velartrill.github.io/orig/inbound.md

 Jasmine shivers.
 "I… shit.
 It's… it's a good thing you caught it."

 "Believe me, we're not taking any chances.
 First thing we do once the dust has settled is inspect all the infrastructure.
 There were a couple of big disasters out corewards a few years ago, not long after we started winning here and there.
+Some were deliberate sabotage, of course, but less than you'd expect.
 Drinking buddy of mine was one of the first responders at one of them, actually.
 He says they were still pulling bodies out of the wreckage a fortnight later."

 "Khata'e's swollen *ass."*